 - 2 small garlic cloves, (thinly sliced)

-- ¼ tsp red chili pepper, (use more according to your liking)
+- ¼ teaspoon red chili pepper, (use more according to your liking)

-- 2 tbsp Parmigiano-Reggiano , (or Parmesan Cheese, use more according to your liking)
+- 2 tablespoon Parmigiano-Reggiano , (or Parmesan Cheese, use more according to your liking)

 - salt and pepper